TFlannery25/Starlight/README.md

 # Starlight
 2D Platformer and Shooter

 Starlight is a personal project I developed in 2021.
-The gameplay includes player controlled movement in a 2D level space using 'a' and 'd' keys to move left and right, the space bar to jump, and left click to shoot the weapon.
+The gameplay includes player controlled movement in a 2D level space.
 The level space includes platforming and obstacles for the player to navigate, as well as 4 different enemy types each with unique behaviors and reactions to the player.
 There are 3 main levels with a final boss fight at the end of the third level.

 # The Player
+> The player will control the main character using 'a' and 'd' to move left and right, space bar to jump, and left click to shoot the weapon.
+The player also has the ability to cling onto walls.
+Upon shooting the weapon the character will fire a projectile object in the direction the player is facing which will be destroyed once it comes into contact will a wall or enemy.
+If the bullet hits an enemy it will deal 20 damage.
+The palyer will be tasked with killing enemies and platforming through each level.

 # Enemies
 1. Crab